brentwilder/isofit-PRs/README.md

 ## Change log

-- 10 September 2026: Integrated analytical Jacobian to account for cos_i, instead of relying on numerical, 2-point method (EMIT speed test: 11.22 spectra/sec to 20.99 spectra/sec)
+- 10 September 2026: Integrated analytical Jacobian to account for cos_i, instead of relying on numerical, 2-point method (EMIT speed test: 11.22 spectra/sec to 20.99 spectra/sec).
+Also, fixed bug to assign average rfl to nodata for adjacency calc (prior to aggregating).

 - 9 September 2026: ISOFIT PR-1026, inversion windows patch (EMIT)